-- 3.17.1 Liquor products purchased at wholesale prices by liquor agencies must only be used as follows: - The product is for the personal use of licensees or their staff; a) - The product is donated to a special event licensee for a private b) non-sale or resale function approved by AGLC; - c) The product cannot be sold to patrons in any licensed premises; and - d) The product cannot be shipped out of Alberta. - 3.17.2 Liquor agencies that purchase liquor at wholesale prices are prohibited from selling the liquor under any circumstances. - 3.17.3 Each liquor agency wanting to purchase liquor at wholesale prices will be given an Agency Registration Number, which must be used when placing an order.
+- 3.17.1 Liquor products purchased at wholesale prices by liquor agencies must only be used as follows: - a) The product is for the personal use of licensees or their staff; - b) The product is donated to a special event licensee for a private non-sale or resale function approved by AGLC; - c) The product cannot be sold to patrons in any licensed premises; and - d) The product cannot be shipped out of Alberta. - 3.17.2 Liquor agencies that purchase liquor at wholesale prices are prohibited from selling the liquor under any circumstances. - 3.17.3 Each liquor agency wanting to purchase liquor at wholesale prices will be given an Agency Registration Number, which must be used when placing an order.
 When placing an order the Product Code and case quantity are required. - 3.17.4 Payment for orders from the Central AGLC Authorized Warehouse must be made before the product is picked up.
-Payment options are as follows: (Amended Jul 2021) - certified cheque; a) - bank draft; b) - bank money order; or c) - d) an AGLC approved electronic payment option [e.g. electronic bank transfer or IVR (Interactive Voice Response)].
-For details about electronic methods of payment, see aglc.ca/licences or contact AGLC at 780-447-7554. - 3.17.5 AGLC will not accept returns of product. - All liquor agencies are required to keep detailed records of each bottle 3.17.6 or container or product purchased from AGLC as follows: - name of product purchased; a) - product Code; b) - quantity purchased; c) - Original signed by July 20, 2021 AUTHORITY: Len Rhodes DATE ISSUED:
+Payment options are as follows: (Amended Jul 2021) - a) certified cheque; - b) bank draft; - c) bank money order; or - d) an AGLC approved electronic payment option [e.g. electronic bank transfer or IVR (Interactive Voice Response)].
+For details about electronic methods of payment, see aglc.ca/licences or contact AGLC at 780-447-7554. - 3.17.5 AGLC will not accept returns of product. - 3.17.6 All liquor agencies are required to keep detailed records of each bottle or container or product purchased from AGLC as follows: - a) name of product purchased; - b) product Code; - c) quantity purchased;